andreacolledan/qura/docs/docs/tool/extensions.md

 - `name :: String` is just the name of the metric, used for pretty printing.
 - `desugarIdentity :: Index` defines the neutral element for the metric (e.g. what it means to have "no width").
 This is usually just `Number 0`.
 - `desugarWire :: WireType -> Index` defines the size of a wire, which might depend on its wiretype.
 Note that `WireType = Bit | Qubit`.
-For example, for width:
+For example, in the case of width:
 ```hs
 -- src/Index/Semantics/Global/Width.hs